Artists & Artisans

 Early Years

-Founded by Charles Lewis Tiffany and John B. Young in 1837 in New York City, Tiffany & Co. began its journey as a "stationery and fancy goods emporium," evolving into one of the most prestigious names in fine jewelry and silverware.
+Founded in 1837 by Charles Lewis Tiffany and John B. Young in New York City, Tiffany & Co. began as a “stationery and fancy goods emporium” before evolving into one of the most prestigious names in jewelry and silverware.

 Middle Period (1854–1902)